ewancarr/NEWS2-COVID-19/README.md

 # Data cleaning

-The `replicate.py` script requires a dataset with the following columns:
+The `replicate.py` script requires a dataset with (at least some of ) the following columns:

 |                          | Column              | Measure                                       | Transformation |
 |--------------------------|---------------------|-----------------------------------------------|----------------|